Our History

 1782

 Benjamin Gardiner acquires the property from Philip Smith.
 Sheep grazing shifts toward dairy, grain, barley, and Indian corn production.
-Benjamin Gardiner is interred at his family burial plot—one of three cemeteries at NBS.
+Upon his death, Gardiner is interred at his family burial plot—one of three cemeteries at NBS.

 1820